-Tylenol autism lawsuits are being filed around the country and is beginning to
+Tylenol autism lawsuits are being filed around the country and is beginning to attract national attention.

 Tylenol Marketed as Safe for Pregnant Women

 Acetaminophen, also known Tylenol, is a widely used over-the-counter medications that has been used for decades.
 It’s also been touted by medical professions as the gold standard for safe pain relief during pregnancy.
 It has often been marketed as the only safe over-the-counter pain drug during pregnancy.
 65% of pregnant women are estimated to have taken Tylenol during their pregnancies, that’s more than 2,300,000 women in 2021 alone.